aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

     and `eos_cli_config_gen` to point to a dedicated output location.

 AVD Digital Twin functionality natively generates all artifacts required to deploy a virtual replica of a production AVD fabric.
 The generated artifacts are automatically optimized for the specific Digital Twin environment.
-For example, an EOS configuration generated for an ACT environment will have any unsupported features automatically removed or adjusted.
+For example, an EOS configuration generated for an ACT environment will automatically remove or adjust any unsupported features.

 AVD currently supports the following Digital Twin environments: